harshadss/personal_website_content/content/post/mathematical_epiphanies_linear_systems_fourier.md

      applies a linear map operation to it to transform it into another coordinate system.
   6. If I'm designing/synthesizing or analyzing an LTI system, I would be great for its map to be a diagonal matrix since it makes it simple to analyze.
-  8. Another view: if I could do a transformation of my input space (A) to another coordinate space (B) such that operation of my system is stretching or shrinking of axes of B, it is great.
+  7. Another view: if I could do a transformation of my input space (A) to another coordinate space (B) such that operation of my system is stretching or shrinking of axes of B, it is great.
 Because then I can predict/quantify the behaviour of my system for any arbitrary input -> I know what happens to axes of space B. So for any arbitrary input signal represented in space B, I know what my system does.
-  9. If only there was such co-ordinate space that exists and I could represent my signals in that space.
+  8. If only there was such co-ordinate space that exists and I could represent my signals in that space.
-  10. It turns out that for sinusoidal signal inputs, any LTI system will act as a diagonal matrix.
+  9. It turns out that for sinusoidal signal inputs, any LTI system will act as a diagonal matrix.
 (Obscured by technical jargon which says sinusoids are eigenvectors for linear maps of LTI systems).
-  11. But I'm not interested in sinusoidal inputs.
+  10. But I'm not interested in sinusoidal inputs.
 I'm interested in arbitrary signal inputs like my voice going into an audio recorder with a background noise of my neighbour's annoying dog barking.
-  12. Can I represent any arbitrary signal in coordinate space represented by sinusoids of different frequencies as axis?
+  11. Can I represent any arbitrary signal in coordinate space represented by sinusoids of different frequencies as axis?
 Is that representation accurate?
-  13. The answers for both the above questions is no in theory.
-But yes in practice.
+  12. The answers for both the above questions is no in general but yes under some practical conditions.
-  14. If I can assume that all signals of interest to me (potential inputs to my system) follow some conditions, I can find a way to represent them in space of sinusoidal axis.
+  13. If I can assume that all signals of interest to me (potential inputs to my system) follow some conditions, I can find a way to represent them in space of sinusoidal axis.
 The representation will be reasonably accurate (probably as accurate as you can get in the least square sense, read next section).
-  15. That 'way of representation' mentioned in 14 means I have to find coefficients for each sinusoidal axis.
+  14. That 'way of representation' mentioned in 13 means I have to find coefficients for each sinusoidal axis for a given signal.
 The formula for finding those coefficients is given by Fourier series!
 Aha!
 That was long but worth it.
-  16. To repeat the whole point: represent input signals in a coordinate space so that operation of the system on the signal is just stretching and shrinking of the axes.
+  15. To repeat the whole point: represent input signals in a coordinate space so that operation of the system on the axes of space is just stretching and shrinking.
+Once you know what happens to the vectors representing the axes, you know what happens to every signal in that space.
+  16. Once you do this, designing certain type of systems becomes easy.
+For example: what parameters can I select for this electronic circuit so that these annoying noise signal that I don't want get de-amplified?
+You can analyze the circuits behaviour in so-called frequency domain to design filters.
+You have to tune the parameters such that the axis representing those type of signal (frequencies) get shrunked.

 ### Things Still Hazy

 I am not sure about the following, but probably that is how things are.

-  1. Probably: the representation/approximation of signal found by Fourier transform close to the original signal in least square sense.
+  1. Probably: the representation/approximation of signal found by Fourier transform is close to the original signal in least square sense.
 In other words, if you cared about minimizing the average of squared error between the approximated signal and original signal, coefficients found by Fourier transform gets the job done.
 Minimizing the squared error makes some empirical sense: since power is proportional to the square of amplitude for many signals of practical interests (voltage), least square implies the power of approximated signal will be close to original